Lhongpei/PDHCG-Python/README.md

 ## Running

+### API for using PDHCG

-`solve.jl` is the recommended script for using PDHCG.
+`solve.jl` is the recommended script for using PDHCG, which uses command-line arguments to pass parameters.
 The results are written in JSON and text files.

 ```sh
 $ julia --project scripts/solve.jl \